Meet the Bellastoria Press Authors

-PARRIS AFTON BONDS is the mother of five sons and the author of forty published novels.
-She is the co-founder and first vice president of Romance Writers of America as well as the co-founder of Southwest Writers Workshop, all of which nudged her closer to being committed to Bedlam, which she has managed to avoid so far by a pretense at sanity.
+PARRIS AFTON BONDS is the mother of five sons and the author of nearly fifty published novels.
+She is co-founder and first vice president of Romance Writers of America, as well as cofounder of Southwest Writers Workshop.

 CATHY CANADY COTTRELL AND MICHAEL COTTRELL are retired educators who live in Deltaville, Virginia with their beagle, corgi and two cats.
 Mike spent his career as a school psychologist and he now spends his time boating and fishing.
 Cathy was a reading specialist, gifted program teacher and school administrator.
 She is a watercolor artist and an outdoor enthusiast.
 Both Mike and Cathy enjoy being with their son, Josh, daughter-in-law, Laura, and granddaughter, Lola May.

-ANN DEFEE is an award-winning author of eleven novels and one novella under various Harlequin imprints.
-Her debut book, A Texas State of Mind (2005) was a double finalist in the national Romance Writers of America’s prestigious RITA contest and a Romantic Times nominee for Best First Series Book.
-In addition, Summer After Summer (2007) won the national Book Buyers’ Best Long Contemporary award.
-Her latest stories are in the Magical Realism genre including— Believe and Lucy’s Got a Lot of ‘Splaining to Do.
-Please join her online at: www.ann-defee.com
+ANN DEFEE is an international award-winning author who infuses humor into her stories of romance, family dynamics, and quirky characters.
+She’s written twelve novels under various Harlequin imprints—American, Everlasting and Carina.
+Her debut book, A Texas State of Mind was a double RWA Rita Finalist and a Romantic Times Finalist for Best First Book.
+Summer After Summer won the Book Buyer’s Best Long Contemporary award.

 BARBARA LEE earned her Bachelor of Science and a Master’s Degree in art education from Central Connecticut State University.
 She has been an art teacher in Lebanon, CT for the past twenty-five years.
 Barbara shares her passion for art with her students and inspires them to communicate visually through their own artwork.